BYUIDSS/sql_server/README.md

 ```

 #### Turning the Query into an R DataFrame
-*Turning a query object into a dataframe only requires one simple step*
+*Turning a query object into a dataframe only requires one simple step.*
 1. Use the `collect()` function from the dbplyr package to convert your query into a local dataframe.
 For example: `data <- collect(query)`.